Floer theory and flips: Transversality

-The construction of tubular neighborhoods and orientations is similar to the case treated in \cite{cw:floer}, with the added ingredient of estimates for gluing Morse trajectories in the case of a broken Morse trajectory from, e.g., Schwarz \cite{sch:morse}. \end{proof}
+In order to obtain compactness later it will also be necessary to obtain a certain kind of transversality for {\em crowded} combinatorial types.

+\begin{definition} {\rm (Regularity for crowded types)} For each such crowded combinatorial type $\Gamma$ let $\Gamma'$ denote the combinatorial type obtained by forgetting all but one marking on the ghost components.
+The same proof shows that there exists a comeager subset $\PP^{\reg}_{\Gamma}(X,D)$ such that the moduli space $\M_{\Gamma'}(L,D)$ is a smooth manifold whose dimension is the sum of the expected dimension, necessarily empty if the expected dimension of the crowded type was at most one.
+We call a perturbation $P_\Gamma$ {\em regular} if the moduli space $\M_{\Gamma'}(L,D)$ is cut out transversally. \end{definition}

+\begin{definition} {\rm (Regular perturbations for types of disks)} For any combinatorial type $\Gamma$ of adapted treed disk there exist ( up the multiple breakings of edges) finitely many combinatorial types $\Gamma_X$ of {\em pseudoholomorphic} treed disks whose underlying type of treed disk is $\Gamma$.
+Indeed, if a component $u|S_v: S_v \to X$ is non-constant, then its energy $E(u|S_v)$ is controlled by the number of interior leaves as in Proposition \ref{control}.
+On the other hand, if $u|S_v$ is constant then its energy is zero.
+Thus the energy of the map $u(C)$ is controlled by the number $\# \Edge_{\black,\rightarrow}$ of interior leaves.
+This implies that there are a finite number of combinatorial types $\Gamma_X$ that correspond to any particular $\Gamma$.
+Given a type $\Gamma$ of domain, define

+where $\Gamma_X$ ranges over types of pseudoholomorphic treed disks with type of domain $\Gamma$.
+We call perturbation data $P_\Gamma \in \PP^{\reg}_\Gamma(X,D)$ {\em regular}.
+Since countable intersections of comeager sets are comeager, Theorem \ref{main} implies the regular perturbation data form a comeager subset.
+This ends the definition. \end{definition}

-\begin{remark} The strata $\M_\Gamma(L,D)$ of expected dimension one have boundary points that are of two possible types. \begin{enumerate} \item The first possibility is that $\Gamma$ has a broken edge, as in Figure \ref{broken}.
+\begin{remark} The strata $\M_{\Gamma'}(L,D,\ul{x})$ of expected dimension one, with $\M_{\Gamma'}$ of maximal dimension, have boundary strata $\M_{\Gamma}(L,D,\ul{x})$ that are of two possible types. \begin{enumerate} \item The first possibility is that $\Gamma$ has a broken edge, as in Figure \ref{brokenfig}.

-In the case that no component with no vertex is involved, the normal bundle to the stratum has fiber canonically isomorphic to $\R_{\ge 0} ,$ corresponding to deformations that make the length finite.
-Note that the broken edge may be a leaf and that that leaf may have label $x_M^{\greyt}$ and weight $0$ or $\infty$ as in Remark \ref{const}.
-In this case any configuration $u$ of type $\Gamma$ is constant on the first segment in the leaf and the normal bundle is again isomorphic to $\R_{\ge 0}$, corresponding to deformations that replace that segment with an unbroken segment labelled $x_M^{\greyt}$ and deform the weight away from $0$ resp. $\infty$. \item The second possibility is that $\Gamma$ corresponds to a stratum with a boundary node: either $T$ has an edge of length zero or equivalently $S$ has a disk with a boundary node.
-See Figure \ref{zero}.
+Note that the broken edge $e$ may be a leaf and that leaf may have label $x^{\greyt}$ and weight $0$ or $\infty$ as in Remark \ref{const}.
+In this case any configuration $u$ of type $\Gamma$ is constant on the first segment in the leaf and the normal bundle is again isomorphic to $\R_{\ge 0}$.
+The normal direction corresponds to deformations that replace that segment with an unbroken segment labelled $x^{\greyt}$ and deform the weight $\rho(e)$ away from $0$ resp. $\infty$. \item The second possibility is that $\Gamma$ corresponds to a stratum with a boundary node: either $T$ has an edge of length zero or equivalently $S$ has a disk with a boundary node.
+See Figure \ref{zero}. \end{enumerate}